fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 ## A Word of Caution

-The build script is not sandboxed; it runs with user priveleges and it is an arbitrary script.
+The build script is currently not sandboxed; it runs with user priveleges and it is an arbitrary script.
 We plan to address this by creating a restricted sandbox language for package build scripts.
+But you can only go so far with a language that thrives in compile-time evaluation; remember, it's macros all the way!

+You can quickly vet a package by inspecting the gerbil.pkg manifest and the build script itself.
+If it uses the standard script template or just invokes make with a build-spec, then it should be a reasonably behaved package.
+Of course, who knows what surprises could be lurking in a macro deep in the sources, so where to stop?

 For now, you should only install packages from sources you trust.
-That's ok for the early days of the Gerbil Clan, as we don't have a trust problem yet.
+That's ok for the early days of the Gerbil Clan, we don't have a trust problem yet.

+Eventually we plan to also have signed packages, which can prevent watering hole attacks in service providers.
+Nonetheless, github is a reasonably reliable and secure platform, so there is no cause for immediate concern.

+Further down the road, we will want the package manager to perform privilege separation and compile as nobody with full sandboxing.
+But that's a lot of work for a problem of a different scale.